syncfusion-content/asp.netwebforms-docs/aspnet/Getting-Started.md

 N> Example for "Syncfusion Installed location" is "C:\Program Files (x86)\Syncfusion"

-Now, create a folder named ej under the Scripts folder of your application and place the copied files ej.web.all.min.js and ej.webform.min.js into it as shown below,
+Now, create a folder named `ej`, under the Scripts folder of your application and place the copied files ej.web.all.min.js and ej.webform.min.js into it as shown below,

 ![](Getting-Started_images/Getting-Started_img17.png)